What is a Stochastic Oscillator?

 Stochastic’s fall under the oscillator umbrella of indicators.
 Under this umbrella are the likes of the MACD, Average True Range and DeMarker.
 Although separate if their individual functions they have similarities in what they hope to show a trader.

-When it comes to stochastic’s, and beyond the stochastic oscillator itself, another type which is closely aligned to it is the Relative Strength Index.
+When it comes to stochastic’s, and beyond the stochastic oscillator itself, another type that is closely aligned to it is the Relative Strength Index.
 We look at both below.

 Relative Strength Index